+Acetyl L-Carnitine supports weight loss in a multi-faceted manner that is both physical and mental.
 Acetyl L-Carnitine is an amino acid, not a miracle drug.
 It’s not going to zap love handles while you lie on the couch mainlining soda.
 It can, however, help you reach your goals if you’re adhering to a smart, balanced, realistic nutrition and exercise protocol.
-Acetyl L-Carnitine supports weight loss in a multi-faceted manner that is both physical and mental.

-Acetyl L-Carnitine & Fat Metabolism
+Acetyl L-Carnitine and Weight Loss: Fat Metabolism

 Before it became a social ritual, eating food served a practical purpose: it provided fuel for the body.
 Food comes in three macronutrient types: protein, fats, and carbohydrates.
 The former builds and repairs muscle.
 The latter two are sources of energy.
 The body’s preferred source of energy is carbohydrates.
 The metabolic system transports broken down carbohydrates from the digestive system to the cells for conversion to adenosine triphosphate (ATP), the compound that serves as the body’s fuel.